filipjovicccc/React-expense-tracker-app-with-snowpack/README.md

 # React-expense-tracker-app-with-snowpack

-Building a expense tracker app with React, used snopack as boilerplate for project
+Building a expense tracker app with React, used snowpack as boilerplate for this project